 Applicants with Canadian or U.S credentials

-Applicants must hold a Bachelor of Applied Science or equivalent, conferred at a recognized institution in North America, as well as some prior education in mechatronics design, with:
+Applicants must hold a Bachelor of Applied Science or equivalent, conferred at a recognized institution in North America, as well as relevant prior education in mechatronics design, with:

 - A minimum overall average of B+ (76% at UBC) in third- and fourth-year level courses, or

-Applicants must hold a credential deemed comparable to a Canadian four-year Bachelor of Applied Science, as well as some prior education in mechatronics design, with:
+Applicants must hold a credential deemed comparable to a Canadian four-year Bachelor of Applied Science, as well as relevant prior education in mechatronics design, with:

 - A minimum overall average equivalent to B+ (the MEng Program Office has established specific minimum admission requirements for graduates of different countries), and

-- A minimum IELTS score of 6.5 or TOEFL iBT score of 90 (see below for specific language test requirements).
+- A minimum IELTS score of 6.5 or TOEFL iBT score of 93 (see below for specific language test requirements)